ThiagoTeodoro/ParseHistory/README.md

 v.0.0.3 = Improving code structure\
 v.0.1.0 = Fix bug on reding decimal shifted pares, apply visualization like 200.5k insted 200,500.02 (This version will clean old parses to work properly).\
 v.0.1.1 = Fix folders\
-v.0.2.2 = Cpu usage improvement, implement CombatDecisor.
+v.0.2.2 = Cpu usage improvement, implement CombatDecisor.\
+v.1.2.2 = Add Boss tracker for Parses made on Bosses.
+You can tipe now /parse open bosses to see the parses made on Gundabad Bosses Instances.
+(BETA VERSION)

 Next plans
 ===============================================
 - [x] Change the show number from 200,0123,111 for 200,01k
-- [ ] Records Parses from some specific Bosses.
+- [x] Records Parses from some specific Bosses.
+- [ ] New UI for show Datas record for Bosses and Dummys
+- [ ] Add more Bosses in the Tracker.